2018 Tax Planning for Individuals

 Are personal loans considered taxable income?

-For the most part, no. When you receive a loan, it’s not considered taxable income.
+For the most part, no. When you receive money from loans, it’s not considered taxable income.
 Taxes come into play on the part of the lender and usually aren’t something that you need to worry about.

 Imagine what you could do with your tax saved!